jsrdcht/SSL-Backdoor/README.md

 # SSL-Backdoor

-SSL-Backdoor is an academic research library 为了 **backdoor attacks in self-supervised learning (SSL)**.
+SSL-Backdoor is an academic research library for **backdoor attacks in self-supervised learning (SSL)**.
 Our goal is to provide a comprehensive and unified platform for researchers to implement, evaluate, and compare various attacks and defenses in the context of SSL.

 ## 📢 What's New?